 Q. Would you be sharing your complete portfolio and transactions or partial?

-Yes, details of all the stocks in my portfolio as per the disclosed format, are shared with the subscribers.
+Details of the stocks in the portfolio as per the disclosed format, are shared with the subscribers.
 Absolute amounts of portfolio/stock holdings in INR are not disclosed.
 Percentage holding of each stock in the portfolio at market prices is disclosed.

 All the best for your investing journey!